Published in Workers' Liberty Series 1 No. 62 March 2000

-In theories of Stalinism, as Haberkerm comments in his review of The Fate ofthe Russian Revolution (WL59-60), plainly there are many nuances, and his review of The Fate of the Russian Revolution (WL59-60), plainly there are many nuances, and valuable contributions from the likes of Burnham, Carter and Draper which ought to be more widely known.
+In theories of Stalinism, as Haberkern comments in his review of The Fate of the Russian Revolution (WL59-60), plainly there are many nuances, and valuable contributions from the likes of Burnham, Carter and Draper which ought to be more widely known.
 But the book, criticised by Ernie for its failure to include more such texts, was not intended as a compilation of theories of bureaucratic collectivism.
 It is rather a critique of the ideas of latter-day Trotskyism, from the premises of Trotsky and by his most ardent followers.

 Many critiques of bureaucratic collectivism have pointed to its negative character, and Ernie is right to stress that it contained positive elements.
 Hal Draper defined the economic motor of Stalinism as; 'the contradiction between (1) the absolute need of the economy to be planned, since in a statified economy only the plan can perform the role in society which under capitalism is the function of the market and market relations; and (2) the impossibility of workably planning a modern complex society from the top down under conditions of bureaucratic totalitarianism".
 (Stalinist Imperialism and the Cold War Crisis, Labor Action, 10 May 1954).
 This conception certainly has its merits, but as far as I know, it was never really seriously developed into a theory of the USSR.
 Nor was there a great synthesis of such insights, beyond some journalistic flourishes.
 The peculiarities of Russia, let alone of Yugoslavia, China, and Cuba were well sketched, but not really fleshed out into an explanation of their development and decline.